derenlei/CSGO_Econ_AI/README.md

 ## Method

-**Embeddings** are generated using self-supervised learning.
+**Action Embeddings** are generated using self-supervised learning.
 Similar to word2vec, the action sequence is sorted in a certain manner (e.g. the player have to buy pistols first, then assault rifles, grenades, equipment).
 We predict the action before and after every action.
 Here's a t-SNE visualization:

 <p align="center">
   <img width="60%" height="60%" src="https://github.com/derenlei/MAML/blob/master/img/t_SNE.png">